- Job Opportunities

 Are there religious objections to donating one’s body to medical science?

 The practice is approved and encouraged by religious leaders.
 All remains that are donated to the Program are treated with dignity and respect and are always handled with the highest degree of professionalism.

 Is there an urgent need for body donations?

 The need is great and will be increased by the demand for more physicians, dentists, nurses, and other health service practitioners.

 No, it is a very simple and easy procedure.
-One needs only to complete a donation form which requires a few items of information: the donor's social security number, the donor=s birth date and signature and the signature of two (2) witnesses.
+One needs only to complete and return to us a donation form which requires a few items of information: the donor’s social security number, the donor’s date of birth, and the signature of two (2) witnesses.

 Can a donation take place against the wishes of the spouse or next-of-kin?

 Under the Uniform Anatomical Gift Act, your wishes take legal precedence over those of your next-of-kin.
 However, the ETSU Quillen College of Medicine will not accept a body when there is an objection to donation or dissension among members of the family who are legally responsible for final disposition of the body.
 Donors are advised to notify all persons likely to be concerned of their intentions and of their plans to make a donation of their body.